Adopting a Child from Korea FAQs

 - Weight — Both spouses must have a body mass index (BMI) under 30%.

-- Health — Both spouses must be in excellent health without any medical concerns.
-Medication for a mental health condition would be a concern in Korea.
+- Health — Both spouses must be in excellent health without major medical concerns.
+Medication or Counseling for a mental health condition would be a concern in Korea.
 Please contact us or submit a pre-application if you have specific questions about this.

 - Family Composition — There can be no more than four children in the family before the adopted child’s arrival.